soschlegel/abap.livecoding/README.md

 }
 ```

 And also our metadata has to be adapted, by defining the search help for product.
-Just add the following lines, right about your "product".
+Just add the following lines, right above the "product".

 ```abap
   @Consumption.valueHelpDefinition: [{